The O.K. Corral

 The recently discovered 1882 Cochise County Delinquent tax book makes mention of the location of William Harwood's property on Fremont street, an area long of interest to enthusiasts of the Gunfight near the O.K.
 Corral.
 Here's the following entry regarding Harwood real estate in this very famous part of Tombstone: "Harwood, W. A. Lots 1 and 2 Blk 17, $1000.
 Imps [Improvements] $800 Household Furniture $150.
 Money in Bank $1000, Horses $1000, Wagon $50.
 Harnesses $20."
 The corner of Fremont and Third Street is the location of these lots, and I have cropped out the portion of this area so that our many readers around the world can better understand this very famous part of Tombstone.-John Rose

 All locations as numbered on the above Fly Photo based on the research John D. Rose.
-Copyright 2012, 2013, John D. Rose.
-All right reserved.

-Back to Home Page Copyright 2012, 2013, John D. Rose all rights reserved.
+Copyright 2012, 2013, 2014, 2015, 2016, 2017, 2018.
+John D. Rose.
+All rights reserved.